jeceljr/digitalCPUzoo/README.md

 *retro8* is an 8 bit processor with 24 bit addresses and represents an attempt to define an 8 bit processor that is nicer than the 6809.

+*T2H* is a Havard 16 bit processor with instructions based on the Inmos Transputer